-The crepe myrtle tree is considered to be the pride of the South, with their gorgeous blooms and lovely shade, a Southern summer without seeing a crepe myrtle tree in bloom is like having a Southerner without a Southern drawl.
-It just doesn’t happen and wouldn’t be the South without it.
+The crepe myrtle tree is considered to be the pride of the South and with their gorgeous blooms and lovely shade, a Southern summer without seeing a crepe myrtle tree in bloom is like having a Southerner without a Southern drawl.
+It just doesn’t happen, and it wouldn’t be the South without it.

 Any gardener who has seen the beauty of crepe myrtles has probably wondered if they can grow one themselves.
 Unfortunately, only people who live in USDA zone 6 or higher can grow crepe myrtles in the ground.
 But, for those Northern climated people, it is possible to grow crepe myrtles in containers.

 What to Grow Crepe Myrtles In?